tevaughan/units/README.md

 - Finally, the type vnix::units::dyndim can be used when the dimension cannot be determined at compile-time, such as when the dimension of a variable is to be read from a file at run-time.

-(Class dyndim is unlike, say, class length in that class dyndim uses storage for the dimension, but class dyndim, too, is a descendant of class dimval.)
+- Using memory in the instance to store the dimension, vnix::units:dyndim is unlike, say, vnix::units::length, which does not use memory in the instance to store the dimension; yet vnix::units::dyndim, too, is a descendant of vnix::units::dimval.

-- In the case of class dyndim, the instance consumes an extra 64 bytes for the dimension (in addition to the 64 bytes used by the double-precision number that is stored when using the double-precision version of, say, class length).
+- In the case of vnix::units::dyndim, the instance consumes an extra eight bytes for the dimension (in addition to the eight bytes used by the double-precision number that is stored when using the double-precision version of, say, vnix::units::length).

 - One may write a simple program, for example, as follows:
   ```cpp